afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 > Oh my god, everything I've ever believed in, ever wanted to achieve and ever
 > argued for could well be deeply mistaken.
 Time and time again Daniel's book
 > highlighted that our intuitions are often wrong.
 This wasted millions of
-> man-hours spent on achieving stuff ineffectively by people who didn't
+> man-hours spent on achieving stuff inefficiently by people who didn't
 > *really* want to achieve it had they thought about it more logically.
 I
 > *need* some new, solid knowledge on how to be sure that I avoid similar
 > traps.